Convex Computer: History

 Their first machine was the C1, released in 1985.
 The C1 was very similar to the Cray-1 in general design, but its CPU and main memory was implemented with slower but less expensive CMOS technology.
 They offset this by increasing the capabilities of the vector units, including doubling the vector registers' length to 128 64-bit elements each.
 It also used virtual memory as opposed to the static memory system of the Cray machines, which improved programming.
 It was generally rated at 20 MFLOPS peak for double precision (64-bit), and 40 MFLOPS peak for single precision (32-bit), about one fifth the normal speed of the Cray-1.
-They also invested heavily in advanced automatic vectorizing compilers in order to gain performance when existing programs were ported to their systems.
+They also invested heavily in advanced automatic vectorizing compilers in order to gain performance when existing programs were ported to its systems.
 The machines ran a BSD version of Unix known initially as Convex Unix then later as ConvexOS due to trademark and licensing issues.
 ConvexOS has DEC VMS compatibility features, known by the product name of COVUE (CONVEX-to-VAX User Environment), as well as Cray Fortran features.
 Their Fortran compiler went on to be licensed to other computers such as Ardent Computer and Stellar (and merged Stardent).